Iguanacolossus/Capstone3-TBA/README.md

 ## Distance Metric Used in Model
 To find the distance or similarity of time series samples I chose to use the inter model distance metric  Dynamic Time Warping.
 DTW deals with time shifts in such a way that alow th emodel to compair signal patterens even if the time or phase is shifted.
 Also, cluster centers are computed as the barycenters with respect to DTW, hence they allow to retrieve a sensible average shape whatever the temporal shifts in the cluster.

-## Determining how many different activities the model pick oout of the data.
+## Determining how many different activities the model can pick out of the data.
-Below is a plot of 9 models with k hyperparameters ranginf from 1 to 9.<br>
+Below is a plot of 9 models with k hyperparameter ranging from 1 to 9.<br>
 ![elbow](images/elbow_dtw.png)

 This plot shows that the optimal number of clusters is 2,3 or 4.
 I will now make silhouette plots to compare the kmeans clustering model with 2 to 4 clusters.
 The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).<br>